nattyco/software-bounty-program/README.md

 |Marketing Platform| Feb | 25,000 | bitDubai Shares | Not Assigned | | | | |
 |Niche Wallets APPs| Feb | 15,000 | bitDubai Shares | Not Assigned | | | | |

+## Reference

+**Target Month** : Is the month where this functionality should reach production.
+It is considered to hit the target if it reach production any day of that month.

+**Bounty Amount** : Is the amount to be awarded if the desired functionality reaches production on the _Target Month_.

+**To be paid in** : Is the way we intend to pay for this bounty.
+It can be in bitDubai shares, Fermat tokens, bitcoins.

+**Status** : Is the status of the bounty.
+It can be _Assigned_ if some team is already working on it, or _Not Assigned_ if nobody is working on it yet.

+**Amount Awarded** : As per the bounty program rules, the amount awarded may vary from the _Bounty Amount_.
+Here we show how much it was finally awarded.